zchee/neovim-wiki/Unit-tests.md

 ## Checklist for migrating legacy tests:

-- remove the test from the Makefile (`src/nvim/testdir/Makefile`)
+- Remove the test from the Makefile (`src/nvim/testdir/Makefile`).
-- remove the associated `test.in`, `test.out`, and `test.ok` files from `src/nvim/testdir/`
+- Remove the associated `test.in`, `test.out`, and `test.ok` files from `src/nvim/testdir/`.
-- make sure the lua test ends in `_spec.lua`
+- Make sure the lua test ends in `_spec.lua`.
-- make sure the test count increases accordingly in the build log
+- Make sure the test count increases accordingly in the build log.
-- make sure the new test contains the same control characters (`^]`...) as the old test
+- Make sure the new test contains the same control characters (`^]`, ...) as the old test.
+  - Instead of the actual control characters, use an equivalent textual representation (e.g. `<esc>` instead of `^]`).
+The `legacy2luatest` script does some of these conversions automatically; you are encouraged to extend the script to support more control characters.